exilesprx/exilesprx.github.io/content/posts/php/xdebug.md

 Xdebug is one of those things that is pretty easy to setup.
 However, I find myself infrequently setting it up, so I always forget the steps.
 This post will serve as a reminder to myself, and hopefully help others as well.

+The content below only focuses on the server/docker container configurations and not the IDE.
+This article assumes you're using PHPStorm (specially the `PHP_IDE_CONFIG`), but the steps should be similar for other IDE's.

 Typically, I set most static things in the xdebug configuration file.
 Anything that changes I leverage environment variables.
 And it is a good practice to keep your configuration files clean and easy to maintain.
 Which is why I prefer not to set non-static values in the configuration file.

 If you're using docker, all proceeding steps still apply.
-If you're using docker compose, then you can leverage the .env file to set the environment variables.
+If you're using docker compose, then you can leverage the `.env` file to set the environment variables.

 Anyway, let's get started.